tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 ### Overview

-Today's class introduces students to neural networks, a new member of the machine learning algorithms that can be used for classification and regression problems but are perhaps uniquely able to learn very complex, nonlinear models.

-Conceptually, neural networks were inspired by neurons in the human brain, and have a similar property of scaling to meet the complex environments where they operate.

-Neural networks are very flexible in their applications, but they are not necessarily meant to be "plug-and-play".
+Today's class introduces students to neural networks, a new type of machine learning algorithm that can be used for classification and regression problems, but are uniquely able to learn very complex, nonlinear models.
+Neural networks are inspired by and analagous to neurons in the human brain, as they scale in similar ways to adapt to complex environments where they operate.
+While neural networks are very flexible in their applications, they are not necessarily meant to be "plug-and-play."
 From preprocessing input data to constructing a neural network architecture, students will learn the process to build and use neural networks successfully.

 ### Class Objectives